BuGlessRB/lockandload/README.md

 Lockandload is a minimalist AMD-loader-compatible boilerplate to kickstart your website.
 It includes special support for single-page-apps.

-Gzipped, the essential script content amounts to roughly 1KB of code.
+Gzipped, the essential script content amounts to roughly 859 bytes of code.
-Without compression it blows up to just under 2KB.
-Further minifying this code does not result in any significant gains, it would just hinder readability.
+Without compression it blows up to about 1520 bytes.
+Further minifying this code does not result in any significant gains (773 vs 859 bytes), it would just hinder readability.

 ## Features

-- Less filling: 1KB of gzipped script content.
+- Less filling: 859 bytes of gzipped script content.
 - Handminified to retain readable and maintainable code.
 - It's so small, it can and should be inlined on your HTML page (which is also one of the reasons to handminify it only).